Is Your Mugshot Mugging You of Your Constitutional Rights?

 Publishing Your Mugshot Regardless of Guilt

-Many newspaper websites fail to have any policy for un-publishing or adding Addendums to information on the Internet, even if that information is incorrect.
-Obviously, this causes a difficulty for people who have been wrongfully arrested and for people trying to move forward with their life.
+Many newspaper websites fail to have any policy for unpublishing or adding Addendums to information on the Internet, even if that information is incorrect.
+Obviously, this causes difficulty for people who have been wrongfully arrested and for people trying to move forward with their lives.

-That said, I was interested to <a “nofollow” href=”https://source.mozillaopennews.org/en-US/learning/public-info-doesnt-always-want-be-free/.”>read this article by Matt Waite on his development of the Tampa Bay Times mugshot site,
+That said, I was interested in reading an article by Matt Waite on his development of the Tampa Bay Times mugshot site.

-Mr. Waite and his development team recognized that there are several problems with publishing mugshots.
-The biggest problems include the fact that just because a person was arrested doesn’t mean they’re guilty, and, once published, this data has a life of its own.
+Mr. Waite and his development team recognized several problems with publishing mugshots.
+The biggest problems include the fact that just because a person was arrested doesn't mean they’re guilty, and once published, this data has a life of its own.

 Removing Your Mugshot Through Fair Publishing